 Academic entry requirements

-Our standard entry requirements are A*AA in three A-levels taken in one academic year.
-Applicants are required to offer Chemistry (compulsory) AND at least one from Biology, Physics and Mathematics.
+Our standard entry requirements are A*AA in three A-levels taken in one academic year, to include: Chemistry (compulsory) plus at least one from Biology, Physics and Mathematics.

 Details of academic entry requirements for other qualifications can be found on the the academic entry requirements page.

 - Graduate applicants (if you are a science graduate, please see the 4-year A101 Accelerated course in Medicine)